gicait/geoserver-rest/README.md

 ### Installation

-The `geoserver-rest` package is useful for the management for geospatial data in [GeoServer](http://geoserver.org/).
+The `geoserver-rest` package is useful for the management of geospatial data in [GeoServer](http://geoserver.org/).
 The package is useful for the creating, updating and deleting geoserver workspaces, stores, layers, and style files.
 For installation of this package, following packages should be installed first:

 ###### Dependencies